neginkheirmand/NetworkingProject/socket programming/README.md

 and then proceed to run prometheus, remember to add the 8000 target to the targets in prometheus, the sample prometheus config file could be found here.

-# Docker

-use the files in the networking folder to build images and start the containers:
-	docker-compose up -d --build